WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/l.md

 ## Linux

 Capitalize.
-OK to use lowercase in developer documentation, such as commands.
+It's OK to use lowercase in developer documentation, such as commands.

 ## list box